Hector-Ariceaga/github-pull-request-basics-v-000/README.md

 ## Objectives:

-1. Understand what a pull request is
+1. Understand what a pull request is.
 1. Identify how to create a pull request from one fork to another
 2. Identify how to add commits to an existing pull request

+mandatory change to readme
 ## Overview:

 The concept of a pull request is unique to Github.
 It is a request for the